Blue-Matter/MSEtool/cran-comments.md

 * Github actions - ubuntu-latest (oldrel-1)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTES.

-There was 1 NOTE:
-  - installed size is 8.4Mb

 ## Reverse Dependencies
 All dependent packages work without errors with this release.